Lawyer suing California over school closures says order unconstitutional, takes away 'fundamental right'

 Under California's rule, most schools in the state can't open in-person instruction

-The lawyer behind the federal lawsuit against an order by California Gov. Gavin Newsom mandating most of the state's schools remain closed says that the action is meant to vindicate students' "fundamental rights" allegedly taken away by the governor.
+The lawyer behind the federal lawsuit against an order by California Gov. Gavin Newsom mandating most of the state's schools remain closed says that the action is meant to restore students' "fundamental rights" allegedly taken away by the governor.

 Newsom's plan, announced in mid-July, requires a county to be off the state's "monitoring list" for 14 days in order to open in-person instruction.
 As of Aug.
 6, however, most of the state is on the monitoring list and it is unclear when the restrictions might be lifted, based on coronavirus data.